What the Fork?

 You Can’t Buy this Ambience

 We spent the evening with our lovely friends at Ostara Skincare.
 And it wasn’t long before we were all in the festive spirit.
 Quite literally.
 Gin, Prosecco, Champagne, Guinness.
 It was certainly a Highland celebration if ever I saw one.
 We all sat by the fire whilst the chef held fort in the kitchen.
-It wasn’t long before he popped out with some beautiful canapes for us.
+We’d just about finished our first gin when he popped out with some beautiful canapes for us.
 He had made both normal and dairy free canapes to cater to all, which was greatly appreciated.
 Pâté on crackers with quails egg, cheese puff pastries, and smoked salmon roulades.
 All of which barely seen the plates before the evidence was gone.
 Plus, the canapes helped to soak up the pre-starter gin-dulgence.